Concordium/concordium.github.io/source/shared/net/references/transactions.rst

 ----------------

-The command to shield an amount with ``concordium-client`` is ``account encrypt``.
+The command to shield an amount with ``concordium-client`` is ``account shield``.
 For example, an interaction to shield 10 CCD on account A looks like the following

 The command is:

 .. code-block:: console

-   $concordium-client account encrypt --amount 10 --sender A
+   $concordium-client account shield --amount 10 --sender A

 The command supports all of the same additional flags as the transfer transaction, except the ``--receiver`` since a transfer from a public to a shielded balance is always on the same account.
 The output looks like the following: